 Dance support falls under the Ayrshire Foundation’s Community Culture funding area, through which the foundation seeks to support "local arts and historical institutions to enhance the vibrancy of our communities.”
 Grant seekers should be aware of the foundation’s other four areas of focus as well as its community culture giving.
 Whenever possible, Ayrshire prefers to serve cross purposes, particularly when it comes to its community culture grantmaking.

 The Ayrshire Foundation requires potential grantees to first fill out a brief online form.
-If you’ve piqued the foundation’s interest, it will invite you to submit a full proposal.
+The foundation will invite applicants for a full proposal if interested.